gudbrandsc/Chat-Application/README.md

 ## What is Chat app?
 Chat app is an application that was part of my university course in Distributed Software Development.
-The application let's users send and receive both private and broadcast messages in the zookeeper cluster.
+The application lets users send and receive both private and broadcast messages in the zookeeper cluster.
 It also include a UDP client and server to support reliable bulk download of the History data structure of another chat peer in the network.

 This chat application is implemented using the following technologies.
 - Sockets